justincpresley/ndn-python-svs/README.md

 This python library implements the [State Vector Sync (SVS) protocol](https://named-data.github.io/StateVectorSync/) to synchronise states between multiple clients over NDN for distributed realtime applications.

-> This is NOT an official implementation and consider 'experimental'.
+> This is an official implementation but considered 'experimental'.

 ndn-python-svs uses the [python-ndn](https://github.com/named-data/python-ndn) library for it's implementation.